Intrastat thresholds in Germany: Requirements and procedures for e-commerce

 VAT rates in Germany

 In Germany, there are three main VAT rates, which vary depending on the type of goods and services.
 The standard rate is 19% and applies to most products and services.
 There is also a reduced rate of 7%, which applies to selected food items, medical services, short-term accommodation, and cultural events.
-Additionally, there is a 0% rate, which is applied to intra-Community and international transport, except for certain types of road, rail, and inland waterway transport.
+Germany applies a standard VAT rate of 19% and a reduced VAT rate of 7%.
+Certain transactions may qualify for VAT exemption or zero-rating under specific conditions, including selected international and intra-Community transactions.

 More detailed information on this topic can be found here: Germany VAT – The Rates & Registration.